clirdlf/ndsa.org/meetings.md

 ### Digital Preservation 2018: October 17-18

-The National Digital Stewardship Alliance (NDSA) will hold its annual conference, **Digital Preservation 2018** Las Vegas, Nevada, **October 17-18, 2018**.
+The National Digital Stewardship Alliance (NDSA) will hold its annual conference, **Digital Preservation 2018** in Las Vegas, Nevada, **October 17-18, 2018**.
 A call for Planning Committee members will go out in late 2017.

 ### About the NDSA and Digital Preservation 2018